magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-cache.md

 -  `testOne()` is run with all cache types enabled.
 -  `testTwo()` is run with all cache types disabled.

    The `Cache('config', false)` completely overrides the test method attribute.
 The test method attribute wasn't applied in this case.
-By default, all cache types are disabled.
-Thus disabling any attributes does not make much sense here.
+By default, all cache types are disabled, so disabling attributes does not make much sense here.
 -  `testThree()` is run with all but `config` cache type enabled.
 -  `testFour()` is run with all the cache types enabled.